Seafood Fried Rice

 • 8 tablespoons extra virgin olive oil

-• 1 kg large fresh king prawns shelled and deveined tails intact
+• 1 kg large fresh king prawns shelled and deveined with tails intact

 • 1 kg fresh pipis shelled and washed